Lehigh Valley: Telecommunications

-The Lehigh Valley area initially was served only by the 215 area code from 1947 (when the North American Numbering Plan of the Bell System went into effect) until 1994.
-With the region's growing population, the Lehigh Valley was granted area code 610 in 1994.
-Today, the Lehigh Valley is mainly covered by 610.
+The Lehigh Valley area initially was served only by the 215 area code from 1947, when the North American Numbering Plan of the Bell System went into effect, until 1994.
+With the region's growing population, the Lehigh Valley was granted area code 610 in 1994, which remains the predominant area code for the Lehigh Valley currently.
 An overlay area code, 484, was added to the 610 service area in 1999.
 Area code 835 entered service on September 2, 2022.

 Wine

 Lehigh Valley AVA, which was designated an official American Viticultural Area in March 2008, includes 230 acre of vineyards planted to several Vitis vinifera and French-American hybrid grape varieties.
 Blue Mountain Vineyards in New Tripoli accounts of over 50 acre of the 230 acres and has won national and international awards.
 As of 2008, an estimated 15 to 20% of all wine produced commercially in Pennsylvania comes from grapes grown in the Lehigh Valley AVA.